imjasonh/go-gist/README.md

 go-gist
 =======

-Ever see some tasty Go code in a GitHub Gist and want to try it out?
+Ever see some tasty Go code in a [GitHub Gist][1] and want to try it out?
 What are you supposed to do, clone it into your own GitHub repo and go get it?
 Copy it locally?
 What are you a farmer?

 Why can't you just `import "gist.github.com/UserName/112358"`?
 Because Gists don't support that, unfortunately. :(